ScrumDoLLC/docker-scripts/README.md

 # update-tasks.py

 This is part of our continuous integration environment to deploy changes.
+We use this script in our build process after we build, tag, and push our docker images.

 This script will register a new version of an ECS task definition so it can be used to update a service in our docker cluster.